SOLEROM/ccpan/README.md

 │                                                                      │
 │   ┌──────────────┐  ┌──────────────┐  ┌──────────────┐              │
 │   │ cp-session1  │  │ cp-session2  │  │ cp-session3  │              │
-│   │              │  │              │  │              │              │
 │   │  [bash/PTY]  │  │  [npm/PTY]   │  │ [python/PTY] │              │
-│   │              │  │              │  │              │              │
 │   │ [scrollback] │  │ [scrollback] │  │ [scrollback] │              │
 │   └──────────────┘  └──────────────┘  └──────────────┘              │
-│                                                                      │
-│   tmux manages: process lifetime, TTY, scrollback, isolation        │ └─────────────────────────────────────────────────────────────────────┘
+└─────────────────────────────────────────────────────────────────────┘
 ```

-## How It Works

-1. **tmux owns the sessions** - Each tab corresponds to a tmux session with a real PTY
-2. **Flask is a bridge** - The server translates HTTP requests to tmux commands
-3. **Browser is a viewer** - The UI polls for output and sends user input
-4. **No direct execution** - Commands are sent as keystrokes to tmux, not executed directly

-### Key Design Principles

-- All state lives in tmux, not in the UI
-- Sessions persist even if the browser disconnects
-- Full terminal programs (vim, htop, etc.) work correctly
-- Each session is isolated from others
-- Everything is inspectable via standard tmux commands

 ## Prerequisites